 A great remote device strategy doesn’t just focus on the use of MDM technology, it also focuses on training staff to have the right mindset to tackle remote work effectively.
 This is important in navigating a recession because when staff have the right mindset and knowledge, they are as productive as possible and produce better results for the business.

 An effective strategy will also enable businesses to constantly evaluate and re-evaluate remote business processes to implement changes as they need to happen.
-If a process can be automated through an app to save employees’ time and boost morale, the remote device strategy should include an MDM provider that is capable of deploying and maintaining applications, like AirDroid Business and their Application Management Services suite.
+If a process can be automated through an app to save employees’ time and boost morale, the remote device strategy should include an MDM provider that is capable of deploying and maintaining applications.

 Through a remote device strategy that looks beyond the pandemic